Fenysk/loto_app/README.md

 - Reset functionality

 ## 💡Idea
 The idea came to me while playing loto today as I write these lines.
-I wanted to create a simple yet effective tool that could replicate the excitement of a real loto game.
+This project was inspired by [LotoAsso](https://lotoasso.com/) created by Jérôme Botreau.

 ## Language & Tools used
 [![Language & Tools used](https://skillicons.dev/icons?i=flutter,dart,materialui,vscode)](https://skillicons.dev)